riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 <hr />
 👉 Flexible Swatches Tooltip Insert and Display settings

 The plugin has awesome tooltip features.
 You can show extra information about the swatches.
 It helps the users to understand about the variation a more elaborately.
-Consequently, it helps to boosts sales and conversion exponentially.
+Consequently, it helps to boost sales and conversion exponentially.

  [Live Demo & Documentation](https://bit.ly/tooltip-swatches-disable)
 <hr />

 👉 Convert Buttons Swatches to Dropdown (If It's needed)

 If you want to convert variation select dropdown into buttons.
 You don’t need to configure anything.
-Just you install the plugin and you can notice variation select dropdown is converted to buttons.
+Just you install the plugin, and you can notice variation select dropdown is converted to buttons.
 You can disable this feature on your requirement when you need.

   [Live Demo & Documentation](http://j.mp/button-to-dropdown-readme)
 <hr />
-👉 Compatible With Eelementor Page Builder Plugin
+👉 Compatible With Elementor Page Builder Plugin

 Elementor works well with all the themes and plugins which respect the coding.
 The WooCommerce Variation Swatches plugin is compatible with the Elementor page builder plugin.